snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md

 `anonymousTracking: { withServerAnonymisation: true }`

 Server Anonymisation requires the Snowplow Stream Collector v2.1.0+.
-Using a lower version will cause events to fail to send until Server Anonymisatoin is disabled.
+Using a lower version will cause events to fail to send until Server Anonymisation is disabled.

 Server Anonymisation will not work when the tracker is initialized with `eventMethod: 'beacon'` as it requires additional custom headers which beacon does not support.